My shopping cart

 They ask me what’s the best way to get more followers.
 That they’re just starting out and if I could check them out and give them a share they’d appreciate it.

-What I’m getting at is there’s no light at the end of the tunnel.
+What I’m getting at, is that there’s no light at the end of the tunnel.
 I learned that a long time ago.

 Sponsored posts can become a cancer in your blog.
 Every time you post and someone doesn’t interact with it, Facebook uses this to stop showing you on their wall.
 The more they scroll passed it the less they will see you in the future.